dhaun/scrivx2pltr/About.md

 Scenes can be coloured in Scrivener, using a label's colour.
 To transfer label colours over to Plottr, use `--useLabelColors` (apologies for the mix of BE and AE here - the code uses AE spelling, but I write mostly in BE).

+Yet another approach is to use Scrivener keywords as tags in Plottr.
+With the option `--keywordsAreTags`, the script will do exactly that.
+You can also combine this with `--labelsAreCharacters` and/or `--keywordsAreCharacters`.
+While this would create some redundant information, it may help getting a quick overview since Plottr shows tags in a popup when you hover over a scene card whereas to see the characters in a scene, you have to edit the card.

 ## What else?

 Scrivener synopsis (the text you can write into a card in Scrivener) is carried over for scenes, characters, and places.
 I do not plan to copy over the actual text of a scene, since that would not make sense.
 You're supposed to only plot in Plottr, but write the scene out in Scrivener.